kevin8056/chem-e-car-2025-2026/README.md

 # Chem-E-Car 2025–2026

-Mechanical design files for our AIChE Chem-E-Car entry.
-Every part below has an STL you can spin in your browser — **click any `.stl` link and GitHub renders it in 3D**, no download, no CAD licence.
+Mechanical design files for my work on the McMaster AIChE Chem-E-Car 2025-2026 entry.
+Every part below has an STL you can spin in your browser — **click any `.stl` link and GitHub renders it in 3D**.

 All dimensions in millimetres.
-Drawings drawn by Kevin, March 2026.
+Drawings drawn by me (Kevin).

 ---